 I feel derelict if I don’t share this video with people at least once a year.

 WarGames was on my list of top films for a while.
 Then I dropped it and now I’m wondering why.

 “Exit Through the Gift Shop” was pretty provocative stuff.
 I wish they had pursued their point a little farther.

 “Falling Down” immediately got my attention with the opening scene.
 Who wouldn’t go nuts?

 I’m going to watch all my top films again plus a few others and see just what they say about me.
 This might take a while.

 I’ve read two reviews so far of “The Tree of Life”, both favorable, and I still don’t understand what it’s about.

-The king’s peach wasn’t quite right and gave him diarrhea, but with help from a kindly Australian he was cured and led the resistance against National Socialism.
-The end.
+The king’s peach wasn’t quite right and gave him diarrhea, but with help from a kindly Australian he was cured.